-Social engineering attacks account for a massive portion of all cyber attacks, and studies show that these attacks are on the rise.
-According to KnowBe4, more than 90% of successful hacks and data breaches start with a common type of social engineering attack called phishing.
+Social engineering attacks account for a massive portion of all cyber attacks.
+Since COVID-19, these attacks are on the rise.
+More than 90% of successful hacks and data breaches start with social engineering.

 Phishing, in general, casts a wide net and tries to target as many individuals as possible.
 However, there are a few types of phishing that hone in on particular targets.

-Whaling is another targeted phishing scam.
+Whaling is another targeted phishing scam, similar to spear phishing.
 However, in whaling, rather than targeting an average user, social engineers focus on targeting higher-value targets like CEOs and CFOs.
 Whaling gets its name due to the targeting of the so-called "big fish" within a company.

 2. Vishing and Smishing

 While phishing is used to describe fraudulent email practices, similar manipulative techniques are practiced using other communication methods such as phone calls and text messages.